nuwave/lighthouse-docs/docs/guides-schema-organisation.md

     |-- category.graphql
 ```

-Instead of import each file, you can import multiple files that matches a pattern (it will be loaded using the php's [glob](http://php.net/manual/function.glob.php) function)
+Instead of naming each individual file, you can import multiple files that matches a pattern.
+It will be loaded using PHP's [glob function](http://php.net/manual/function.glob.php).

 ```graphql
 #import post/*.graphql